LeeAnnEditor/o365hq/services/Website or Web App Migration to Azure App Service.md

 +++
-title = "Web site or web app migration to Azure App Service" description = "This service is designed to migrate your web sites from your web servers to the Microsoft Azure Cloud." date = 2018-06-18
+title = "Website or Web App Migration to Azure App Service" description = "This service is designed to migrate your websites from your web servers to the Microsoft Azure Cloud." date = 2018-06-18

 [taxonomies]